 Deferred income tax assets and liabilities are recognized for the estimated future tax consequences attributable to differences between financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
 Deferred income tax assets and liabilities are measured using enacted tax rates expected to be recovered or settled.
-The Company has recorded a valuation allowance of \$10,885,000 and \$10,947,000 as of May 31, 2013 and November 30, 2012, respectively, as the Company does not believe it is "more likely than not" that all future income tax benefits will be realized.
-When the Company changes its determination as to the amount of deferred income tax assets that can be realized, the valuation allowance is adjusted with a corresponding impact to income tax expense in the period in which such determination is made.
-The ultimate realization of the Company's deferred income tax assets depends upon generating sufficient taxable income prior to the expiration of the tax attributes.
-In assessing the need for a valuation allowance, the Company projects future levels of taxable income.
+The Company has recorded a valuation allowance of \$10,723,000 and \$10,947,000 as of August 31, 2013 and November 30, 2012, respectively, as the Company does not believe it is "more likely than not" that all future income tax benefits will be realized.
+When the Company changes its determination as to the amount of deferred income tax assets that can be realized, the valuation allowance is adjusted with a corresponding impact to income tax aspense in the period in which such determination is made.
+The ultimate realization of the Company rejects future levels of taxable income.
 This assessment requires significant judgment.
 The Company examines the evidence related to the recent history of income or losses, the economic conditions in which the Company operates and projections to make that determination.

-The Company did not record U.S. income tax expense during the three and six months ended May 31, 2013 as the company incurred a tax loss which resulted in an increase to the net operating loss deferred tax asset, which was offset by an increase to the valuation allowance.
+The Company did not record U.S. income tax expense during the three and nine months ended August 31, 2013 as the Company incurred a nine month cumulative tax loss which resulted in an increase to the net operating loss deferred tax asset, which was offset by an increase to the valuation allowance.

-There was approximately \$1,700,000 of U.S. income tax expense recorded for the three and six months ended May 31, 2012 as a result of the Company's decision to record a valuation allowance associated with certain of the Company's deferred tax assets during the second quarter of 2012, as it is more likely than not that the deferred tax assets will not be realized.
+There was approximately \$1,700,000 of U.S. income tax expense recorded for the nine months ended August 31, 2012 as a result of the Company's decision in the second quarter of 2012 to record a valuation allowance associated with certain of the Company's deferred tax assets during the second quarter of 2012, as it is more likely than not that the deferred tax assets will not be realized.

-The Company has made certain strategic decisions during 2011 and 2012 concerning the negotiated termination of some of the perpetual Revenue Sharing Agreements ("RSA's"), the impairment of internal use software that is being replaced with a technology platform that is better suited for the Company's business needs and the implementation of a national sales force in order to generate growth and future value for the Company's stockholders.
-These strategic decisions, including the decision to terminate the former CEO's employment, resulted in losses in the past few quarters in late fiscal 2011 and the first six months of fiscal 2012.
+The Company has made certain strategic decisions during 2011 and 2012 concerning the negotiated termination of some of the perpetual Revenue Sharing Agreements ("RSA's"), the impairment of internal use software that is being replaced with a technology platform that is better suited for the Company's business needs and the implementation of a national sales force in order to generate revenue growth.
+These strategic decisions, including the decision to terminate the former CEO's employment, have increased the Company's expenses which have resulted in losses in the past few quarters in late fiscal 2011 and the first nine months of fiscal 2012.
 The accounting standards surrounding income taxes require a company to consider whether it is more likely than not that the deferred tax assets will be realized.
 Once a company has had cumulative losses in recent years, regardless of the nature of the loss, the accounting standards do not allow the Company to put significant reliance on future taxable income projections to overcome the more likely than not threshold that the deferred tax assets will be realized.
-As a result of these recent cumulative losses, the Company reserved approximately \$1,700,000 as of May 31, 2012 resulting in a charge to earnings during the three months ended May 31, 2012.
+As a result of these recent cumulative losses, the Company reserved approximately \$1,700,000 as of August 31, 2012 resulting in a charge to earnings during the nine months ended August 31, 2012.